-7.2 Predicted Noise Emission Levels
+7.1.2 Predicted Noise Emission Levels Relevant to Terrestrial Fauna

-Noise contour plots of existing (i.e. baseline) T1 terminal noise emissions (refer to Appendix A) and predicted cumulative noise emission levels from the modelled Project scenarios (refer to Appendix B) have been generated for the APSDA extents.
-The noise contours have been calculated at 1.5 m above ground level.
+Noise contour plots of predicted noise emission levels from the modelled scenarios have been generated for the APSDA extents.
+The noise contours, presented in Appendix A, have been calculated at 1.5 m above ground level.

-Table 12 presents a summary of the approximate percentage of area of the Wetland predicted to exceed likely disturbance thresholds for terrestrial fauna present in the Wetland for existing T1 operational noise and modelled Project scenarios (i.e. with T1 operating).
+Table 15 presents a summary of the approximate percentage of area of the Wetland predicted to exceed likely disturbance thresholds for terrestrial fauna present in the Wetland for the modelled scenarios with T1 operating.